samraatz/gradepredandanalysis/README.md

 # Dataset

 Scoured for the dataset on kaggle.
-I edited the dataset into a school dataset and a dataset with fatures related to home and family.
+I edited the dataset into a school dataset and a dataset with features related to home and family.
-This will help us see how different features come into play in determining out target variable.
+This will help us see how different features come into play in determining our target variable.
 "Dataset edit and adding new features.ipynb" contains code to create a new feature called assndays wich is amount of days taken to submit the assignment.
 I had added the code to generate such a feature in order to make this project a little more realistic.
 The code includes the trial and errors i went through.
-Successful trial generates assignment days where a larger number is assigned to students with low activity in class.
+Successful trial generates assignment days where a larger number is assigned to students with low activity in class, this was added on request of my professor who said there were'nt enough features, however since they were not willing to provide data themselves, i had to edit it myself.